wesslen/iviz-rstudio-workshop/README.md

 #### R Markdown

-[R Markdown](http://rmarkdown.rstudio.com/) are examples of [literate programming](https://en.wikipedia.org/wiki/Literate_programming), i.e., code combined with plain language (as well as code output).
+[R Markdown](http://rmarkdown.rstudio.com/) is an example of [literate programming](https://en.wikipedia.org/wiki/Literate_programming), i.e., code combined with plain language (as well as code output).
 The output can be an HTML, pdf, or even a Word document!

 R Markdown can do nearly anything -- build a website, write a LaTeX paper for publication, even write a book!
 (For example, <http://r4ds.had.co.nz/> is written in R Markdown.
 See the [GitHub](https://github.com/hadley/r4ds).)